Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 When using a device image on Firefox the image would rarely appear as the puzzle image even though the small puzzle preview image did display.
 Found a parameter error when calling the **toDataURL** method on the final canvas, Chrome and Safari seemed to ignore the issue and just display the puzzle, whereas Firefox showed a blank puzzle.

+5. **Hi-score table - entering your initials on an Android device**
+When you enter your initials on an Android device it does not limit the number of characters you can enter to only 3.
+However it still only uses the first 3 you enter when saving your score.
+I have not yet found a solution to this problem.